Skip to content

 Every DataNode follows the same basic recipe:

-1. Extend the base class mainsequence.tdag.DataNode
+1. Extend the base class mainsequence.meta_tables.DataNode

-2. Implement the constructor method __init__()
+2. Implement the constructor method __init__() and accept storage_table

 3. Implement the dependencies() method